kabonKoda/react-native-nitro-screen-recorder/README.md

 ### `addBroadcastPickerListener(listener): () => void`

-Adds a listener for iOS broadcast picker events (showing, dismissed, started recording, etc.).
+Adds a listener for iOS broadcast picker status changes (showing & dismissed).
 Returns a cleanup function to remove the listener when no longer needed.
+This helps when trying to perform some action on iOS as soon as the broadcast picker is dismissed.

 **Platform:** iOS only (returns no-op cleanup function on Android)